aks-/opentelemetry-fullstack-poc/README.md

 **Web Vitals:** The Web Vitals instrumentation and metrics wrok in Chrome browsers.
 While the project can be used with other browsers, it's recommended to use Chrome for the data accuracy and support.

+## Prerequisites

+Before you begin, make sure you have the following prerequisites in place:

+- **Node.js and npm**: Ensure that you have Node.js and npm (Node Package Manager) installed on your system.
+You can download them from [nodejs.org](https://nodejs.org/).

+- **Rust**: Ensure you have rust installed.
+You can download it like so https://doc.rust-lang.org/cargo/getting-started/installation.html

+- **Rust Event Loop Lagger**: The OpenTelemetry Fullstack POC relies on the `rust-event-loop-lagger` addon to create a 3-second event loop lag for testing purposes.
+To set up `rust-event-loop-lagger`, follow these steps:

+   1. Clone the `rust-event-loop-lagger` repository from [GitHub](https://github.com/aks-/rust-event-loop-lagger).

+   2. Navigate to the repository's directory and run the following commands to link it globally:

+      ```shell
+      npm install
+      npm run build
+      npm link
+      ```

+   3. After linking `rust-event-loop-lagger`, navigate to the root directory of the `opentelemetry-fullstack-poc` project and run the following command to link it as a dependency:

+      ```shell
+      npm install
+      npm link rust-event-loop-lagger
+      ```

+   This setup allows the POC to create the desired event loop lag during testing.

 ## Getting Started

 To get started, follow the instructions below: